VenKamikaze/BitRiot/README.md

 The master branch has the latest sdl-v1.1 code and is unlikely to advance as I lost interest in the project some time ago.

+The sdl2 branch should always have a reasonably stable SDL2 release of the game, with ongoing sdl2 development limited to the 'sdl2_ongoing' branch.

 Things that I'd like to do, but likely won't ever find time for (in order of personal interest):

-* Cleanups / fix up the input code a bit
+* Fix up the input code (done! in sdl2 branch)
+* Cleanups (code formatting and style, also some collections always grow e.g. in the input code)
-* Port this to SDL2 (and I guess OpenGL)
+* Port this to SDL2 (done! although work continues)
 * Write up some notes to explain the porting process to SDL2, as a quick 'n' dirty tutorial for others thinking of doing this for other games.
-* Scaling / resolution options.
+* Scaling / resolution options (fullscreen option now exists in sdl2 branch!).
 * Create a basic menu selection screen on startup to configure game parameters
 * Handle controller input
 * Network play (honestly, unless someone else did this I highly doubt I'd get around to even attempting)